 We will continue to read from paper just as we continue to write poems and tell stories.
 Or put bannisters in elevators.
 Yeah, like that’s gonna help you if that cable snaps.
 The persistence of obsolete forms, attached to the idea of the material thing called a book, which is after all just one of many technologies for delivering the word that began with scrawls on clay and stone.
 Think of the book as a metaphor for the process it inscribes, for getting one’s solo thoughts into many other heads, one at a time.
 Just one of many technologies we’ve devised to get what’s in my brain into yours and vice versa.
 Tech-mediated-telepathy.
+TMT.

-“But even the dog can’t eat it,” someone protests.
-Smiling, silently the techies go back to their laboratories with bags of silicon kibbles.
+“But the dog can’t eat it,” someone protests.
+Smiling silently, the techies go back to their laboratories with bags of silicon kibbles.

 Swimming across this undertow to save ourselves from being swept away, tilting at this windmill, we should keep alive the idea of what the book was and can be, Don Quixote.
 Tristram Shandy.
 Gravity’s Rainbow.

-In an age when people buy and do not read more books than have ever been published before, perhaps we will each become like the living books of Truffaut’s version of Bradbury’s Fahrenheit 451, vestal readers walking along the meandering river of light just beyond the city of text.
-We face their tasks now, resisting what flattens us, re-embodying reading as movement, as an action rather than a thing, appropriating the metaphor that we think will diminish what we love.
+In an age when people buy and do not read more books than have ever been published before, perhaps we will each become like the living books of Truffaut’s version of Bradbury’s Fahrenheit 451, vestal readers walking along meandering rivers of light just beyond the city of text.
+We face their task now, resisting what flattens us, re-embodying reading as movement, as an action rather than a thing, appropriating the metaphor that we think will diminish what we love.
 Silently scanning with and absorbing meanings in the mind.
 Becoming.
-We should view the book as a network, a node in a network, each word an implicit hypertextual link to archeologcal layers of meaning and what has already been written elsewhere.
+We should view the book as a network, a node in a network, each word an implicit hypertextual link to archeologcal layers of meaning rendered by what has already been written elsewhere.
 Always already been and being written.

-And as we appropriate the term for the electronically mediated telepathic future we should also colonize the territory, invade it, dominate it.
+And as we appropriate the term for the electronically mediated telepathic future we should also resolve to colonize the territory, invade it, dominate it.
 The network is ours to inhabit.
+Imperial booty.
 We will read there.
+Read minds.

-Think of what we need to get VR to work, I mean really work.
-You need a map of how cognitive modes function in the neurophysiology of the brain that then can be mimicked by a dumb ole binary machine, even a massively interconnected one … with enhancements (like direct electrical plugs into the brain).
+Think of what we yet need to do to get VR to work, I mean really work: a map of how cognitive modes function in the neurophysiology of the brain that then can be mimicked by a dumb ole binary machine, even a massively interconnected one … with *enhancements*, baby, quantum mechanical implants in the brain.

 As we get better and better at doing that, we’re gonna achieve some pretty good turnaround time in transcribing thoughts into evanescent images beyond words.
 We will produce other sensory kinesthetics (I should say performances).
 The time between upload and download shrinks, the kinesthetic performances become better and better at representing what’s in our heads, especially since the gear is our heads, and pretty soon you get telepathy, or tech-mediated telepathy, its asymptote.

 Now amp up the part of the brain that integrates connections into feelings of transcendence – is it the dorsal raphe nucleus? — with a pattern that does something like Ecstasy or MDMA –forced massive sudden depletion of the serotonin reserves, so the big whoosh comes flooding down (or up) from the brainstem, and you get your waterbed bumpercar enhanced empath … Holy shit there’s more here than I thought.
 You just did it to me, that miracle, the intrusion of another world into thus one, transcendence at the interface.